 The legal dispute between Ramon Ayala and former Los Bravos del Norte lead vocalist Mario Marichalar over digital royalties continues after both filed lawsuits over the past few months.
-Marichalar spoke about the disagreement in an exclusive interview with the Cruz Control with AC Cruz podcast.
+Marichalar spoke about the disagreement in an exclusive interview with The AC Cruz podcast.

 Ayala, “El Rey del Acordeón,” says he is the sole owner of those royalties but Marichalar says differently according to the exclusive interview.

 “There’s other musicians involved here,” said Marichalar.
 “I think he sat on his throne and said, ‘I’m going to claim this and I’m going to pay them.
 I’m going to take care of them,’ and that’s what he did not do.
 He got whatever amount it was and he just said, ‘You know what, these guys, they don’t deserve anything, they’re not entitled to anything.
 The money’s mine I’m just gonna keep it’…I was like, this is not right, we’re entitled to something.”